Q&A on Indigenous Peoples’ Day

 Can you speak to the backlash regarding the observance of Indigenous Peoples’ Day over Columbus Day?

 I think a fundamental part of the disenfranchisement of Native American populations in the U.S. since the Revolutionary era has been the erasure or demand for invisibility on the part of Native Americans.
-Different processes — whether they be the civilization policies of the early republic after the Revolution, the reservation policies after the Civil War that pushed Native Americans onto smaller and smaller pieces of land, the Dawes Severalty Act of 1887 that asked that Native Americans give up tribally owned land in favor of individual allotment, or the termination policies of the Eisenhower era of the 1950s, where massive attempt have been made to end tribal cultures and political rights — I think in all of these moments we see an ongoing cyclical demand that Native Americans vanish.
+Different processes — whether they be the civilization policies of the early republic after the Revolution, the reservation policies after the Civil War that pushed Native Americans onto smaller and smaller pieces of land, the Dawes Severalty Act of 1887 that asked that Native Americans give up tribally owned land in favor of individual allotment, or the termination policies of the Eisenhower era of the 1950s, where massive attempts have been made to end tribal cultures and political rights — I think in all of these moments we see an ongoing cyclical demand that Native Americans vanish.

-Native American activists and scholars in a new era that emerged in the 1960s and 70s recognized this and one of their most consistent demands had been to challenge that narrative of vanishing, of forced assimilation, and to instead to articulate a vibrant, vital tribal presence made up of a beautiful pluralism of peoples.
+Native American activists and scholars in a new era that emerged in the 1960s and 70s recognized this, and one of their most consistent demands had been to challenge that narrative of vanishing, of forced assimilation, and to instead to articulate a vibrant, vital tribal presence made up of a beautiful pluralism of peoples.
 I think that commitment to challenging that invisibility narrative makes the naming of Indigenous Peoples’ Day fundamental.
-If the demands that Native Americans vanish, that sovereign tribal nations give up those rights to sovereignty and become instead an undistinguishable part of the American polity, if those demands are actually to be seriously questioned and challenged, I think the visibility that comes from the recognition of Indigenous Peoples Day is essential.
+If the demands that Native Americans vanish, that sovereign tribal nations give up those rights to sovereignty and become instead an undistinguishable part of the American polity, if those demands are actually to be seriously questioned and challenged, I think the visibility that comes from the recognition of Indigenous Peoples' Day is essential.

 How do you see this discussion evolving in the near future?